Entering the second trimester of pregnancy? Welcome to the middle phase future mama!

 A fancy term for abdominal pain and cramps, or pelvic pain during pregnancy second trimester, the round ligament is the main support for your growing bump.

-It’s not surprising that as it stretches and holds up more weight, you may experience some cramping pains in the lower abdomen.
-Resting, when you can, will help.
+As these two round ligaments stretch and hold up more weight, you may experience some cramping pains in the lower abdomen.

-If you’re having more intense abdominal pain, it could be Braxton Hicks – i.e. practice contractions.
+If you’re having more intense abdominal pain, it could be Braxton Hicks (practice contractions).

 Unlike real contractions, which get closer together and more intense, Braxton Hicks will stop and start irregularly.